shikhar-srivastava/Recommender-System/README.md

 The Algorithm is heavily inspired from the popular document retreival algorithms used today in ML, but is modified and optimized further, having been written completely in SQL Queries* .

-    -- SQL Query for recommending movies to a user.
+    -- SQL Query for recommending movies to a user,

     	 -- START --
     with c_user as (select movie_id,rating from user_movie
                 where user_id=?),       --ratings are in the range: [-5,5].